Kyriazis Medical Museum: Garden

 The garden is a traditional urban residential area where meetings or public events are being held.
 There is a collection of some Cypriot healing herbs such as mint, basil, lavender, sage, melissa and marjoram.
 The garden is accessible to the public, as this is used also as a health hub, where herbal and other health drinks are served.
 A covered area has a further display facility where outdoors exhibitions have taken place.

 Architecture

 The museum has a neoclassic-type façade with blue window shutters, high ceilings, wooden floors in the rooms, and the obligatory decorated ceramic pattern in the ‘iliakos’ floor complete the picture.
 The house used to be a private residence, but the street where the museum is located had an unusually high number of doctors, nurses or pharmacists living there.
 Approximately 50% of all local residents had a medical connection.

 Philosophy of its management

 The aim is to safeguard the medical cultural heritage of Cyprus for future generations of medical scientists and to identify facts of sociological, scientific, medical or literary interest.
 The museum aims to reach any member of the public, of any age, and to facilitate exchange of information, learning and discussion on current health practices based on the past.

+In addition, the concept is described as:

+"A tool to encourage you to explore the philosophy of human existence, the evolution of intelligent life, an ascend, a path where matter becomes spirit, where Art, Science, Philosophy, and Religion become one.

+The haphazard arrangement of the exhibits mirrors human thoughts and actions, which may look random but have underlying order, a direction of evolution that leads life to progress from ‘simple’ to ‘complex’.
+Just like human thoughts burst to come out of their bony prison, the cranium, so do the exhibits overflow to escape their cement prison, the 6 small rooms, and flood the world with their aim: stimulate actions which lead to higher states of existence, where the material becomes ethereal".